 Matcha is also commonly used in anti-aging skincare due to its caffeine content.
 Caffeine helps to increase elastin and collagen which lessens the aging effect such as wrinkles and fine lines.
 Matcha also contains Vitamin B2 which helps to maintain collagen levels providing skin with firmness and structure.
 Anti-inflammatories help to reduce redness and restore any dryness and antibacterial agents calm acne and unclog pores.

-Obtain the maximum glow from matcha using my DIY Green Clay and Matcha Face Mask Recipe
+Obtain the maximum glow from matcha using our Green Clay Face Mask

 Oats, warm and cozy on a winters morning, and also a powerful food for skincare, especially for those of you who have oily skin.
 It’s a natural cleanser that can be used to unclog pores, soak up excess oil, gently exfoliates, and naturally soak up the excess sebum and grime.